 Hediyn Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Hediyn has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Many variations of the name Hediyn have been found, including Hayden, Haydon and others.
+Many variations of the name Hediyn have been found, including Hayden, Haydon, Hadenham and others.

 Early Notables of the Hediyn family (pre 1700)

 Distinguished members of the family include John Haidon (d.
 1583) Sheriff of London; John Heydon (1629-c.
 1667), English philosopher and Rosicrucian (a legendary and secretive Order); as well as Sir John Heydon, English, Governor of Bermuda in 1669.